When the Session Collaboration feature is enabled for a remote desktop, you can invite other users to join an existing remote desktop session.

 For information about enabling the Session Collaboration feature for Linux desktops, see the Setting Up Horizon 7 for Linux Desktops document.

 - Connect to a remote desktop for which the Session Collaboration feature is enabled.

 You must use the VMware Blast display protocol.

 - In the system tray in the remote desktop, click the VMware Horizon Collaboration icon, for example, .

-The collaboration icon looks different depending on the Windows operating system version.
+The collaboration icon might look different, depending on the operating system version.

 - When the VMware Horizon Collaboration dialog box opens, enter the user name (for example, testuser or domain\testuser) or the email address of the user that you want to join the remote desktop session.

 The first time you enter the user name or email address of a particular user, you must click Look up "user", enter a comma (,), or press the Enter key to validate the user.
-The session collaboration feature remembers the user the next time you enter the user's user name or email address.
+For Windows remote desktops, the Session Collaboration feature remembers the user the next time you enter the user's user name or email address.

 You can invite up to five users by default.
 A Horizon administrator can change the maximum number of users that you can invite.